firelinks-alex/firelinks-alex.github.io/Advanced Operating System.md

 ## 6.2 How OS can regain control?
 If a user program is occupying the CPU that means the OS is not running at the moment.
 Next problem is how to let OS regain control while a user program is running so it can schedule other processes.
 There are two approaches we could adopt:
-1. Cooperative: User programs `yield` to OS once while, may be when issuing a system call or when an exception is occured.
+1. **Cooperative**: User programs `yield` to OS once while, may be when issuing a system call or when an exception is occured.
 Later the OS (again, the system call handler code) halts the user program and and schedule another program to run.
-2. Non-cooperative: the system utilizes external **hardware devices** like a **timer device** to issue an **timer interrupt** signal once a while.
+2. **Non-cooperative**: the system utilizes external **hardware devices** like a **timer device** to issue an **timer interrupt** signal once a while.
 When the CPU receives such a signal it jumps to execute the pre-defined handler code (again, raising the program's priviledge level to kernel mode) and halts the user program to schedulle other programs.

+# 7 - 10.
+Schedulling related
+(WIP)

+# 13. The Abstraction: Address Space
+Address space is an easy to use abstraction of physical memory.
+It is how a program sees the main memory.
+It starts from address `0` and grows all the way to the `2^words` address.
+For example, in a 32-bit processor machine, the address space ranges from `0x00000000` to `0xFFFFFFFF`.
+It contains all of the memory state of a running program, that includes, the **code** of the program, the **stack**, and the **heap**.